srbmaury/quiz1/CONTRIBUTING.md

 - Ensure you have an IDE installed on your local machine.
 - Fork the repository on GitHub.
 - Clone your forked repository locally: `git clone https://github.com/srbmaury/quiz1.git`
-- Change your directory to the project: `cd Quiz_App`
-- Install project dependencies: `npm install`
+- That's enough, you can start the work from here.

 ## How Can I Contribute?